Srđan Simović

 Srđan Simović (Serbian Cyrillic: Срђан Симовић; born 17 July 1985) is a Serbian footballer who plays for Canadian Soccer League club Serbian White Eagles FC.

 Career

 Superliga

 Simović played various times in Serbia's top-tier league initially with Mladost Apatin for the 2006-07 season.
-He continued playing in the country's SuperLiga with Metalac Gornji Milanovac where he had several different stints with the club.
-In 2012, he furthered his career in the top tier by signing with FK Radnički 1923.
+He continued playing in the country's SuperLiga with Metalac Gornji Milanovac, where he had several different stints with the club.
+He left Metalac in 2012, where he received offers from abroad.
+Ultimately, he remained in Serbia by signing with Radnički 1923.
+After a season with Radnički, he returned to Metalac.

+In 2015, he signed with Javor Ivanjica and left the club once the season concluded.
+Following his departure from Javor, he rejoined Metalac in 2016 for his final run with the club.

 Mongolia

-In January 2020, Simović joined Ulaanbaatar City in Mongolia under newly hired Serbian coach Vojislav Bralušić.
+In January 2020, Simović joined Ulaanbaatar City in Mongolia under the newly hired Serbian coach Vojislav Bralušić.

 Canada

 In the summer of 2022, he played abroad in the Canadian Soccer League with the Serbian White Eagles.
-He helped the Serbs secure the regular-season title which included a playoff berth.
-In the second round of the postseason, he played against FC Continentals where the Serbs were eliminated from the competition.
+He helped the Serbs secure the regular-season title, which included a playoff berth.
+In the second round of the postseason, he played against FC Continentals, where the Serbs were eliminated from the competition.

+Simović re-signed with the Serbs for the 2023 season, where he participated in the Royal CSL Cup final, which Toronto Falcons defeated the White Eagles in a penalty shootout.
+The Serbs would finish the 2023 campaign as runners-up to Scarborough SC in the regular season.

+He returned for his third season and helped Serbia win the Royal CSL Cup against Scarborough.
+He also contributed to securing the 2024 regular-season title.